 The Soil Record of Decision (ROD) for the West/Annexes/Basewide Operable Unit (WABOU) (Travis AFB, 2002) and the North/East/West Industrial Operable Unit (NEWIOU) Soil, Sediment and Surface Water (SSSW) ROD (URS, 2006) are the legal documents that describe the selected remedies for 27 Environmental Restoration Program (ERP) sites on Travis Air Force Base (AFB).
-Alternative S2 (Land Use and Access Restrictions) is the selected remedial alternative for nine WABOU sites.
+Alternative S2 (Land Use and Access Restrictions) is the selected remedial or contingent remedial alternative for 9 of 10 WABOU sites.
 Alternative 17 (Land Use Controls) is the selected remedial or contingent remedial alternative for 10 of the 18 NEWIOU sites.
 Both remedial alternatives provide the administrative and physical measures needed to restrict future land use and unauthorized soil disturbance and removal activities and ensure the effectiveness of the remedies at all 19 sites.